Sugarpie269/Deckbuilder_RTS/ProjectDocument.md

 - Market controller implementation and loading card info from the game objects Liam made to store their info
 - Card design and mechanics

 We tried to use the command pattern for the workers, player, and swarmlings, but eventually found that it would be too limiting to do so given how widely differen the classes were.
 In the end, all we did was have the workers use the command pattern.
+They do so by checking collisions with resource nodes and if they detect a change between resource types, they set their current command to a different resource generation command.
 We probably should have kept the player with the command pattern because the player controller ended up unreasonably long, but we did keep the command pattern for the inventory/deck class.
+The [Inventory.cs](https://github.com/Sugarpie269/Deckbuilder_RTS/blob/f9acf6fb83b0d1b00a84f4d92c95ab980b589725/DeckbuilderRTS/Assets/Resources/Scripts/_GameManagement/Inventory.cs#L8) was written primarily between myself and Liam.
+I worked on the deck logic end of things, while Liam added functionality to the UI data sharing.
+The deck is a collection of ICard objects where ICard is the interface for a card class.
+When the player plays a card from the inventory it calls the OnCardPlayed function of the corresponding hand slot's card.

 The main game state was the main menu versus game scene (eventually help screen or pause menu?).
 Within the game scene, the game controller managed whether the player had hit game over or victory.

 I also managed the game data such as spawning timing and logic for swarmlings (they spawn at the miniboss locations) as well as difficulty increase (the game controller has a setting to allow newly-spawned swarmlings to have higher max health over time).

 The game controller that I created also provided the logic for alerting swarmlings to nearby workers and switching their current target.
 The swarmling controller picks the nearby player as a target first, then a nearby worker, then a random resource depot to patrol to if no enemies are nearby.

+The fireball and other projectile controllers generally fly in the direction they were casted until they hit something or outlive themselves.
+The other logic pertaining to the projectiles mostly included the hit-detection system and resulting logic, which I implemented.

+The card system

+You can see my work on the game controller here [GameController.cs](https://github.com/Sugarpie269/Deckbuilder_RTS/blob/f9acf6fb83b0d1b00a84f4d92c95ab980b589725/DeckbuilderRTS/Assets/Resources/Scripts/_GameManagement/GameController.cs#L1)

+My work with the workers can be obserbed at [WorkerController.cs]() [WorkerBasicMatterCommand.cs](https://github.com/Sugarpie269/Deckbuilder_RTS/blob/f9acf6fb83b0d1b00a84f4d92c95ab980b589725/DeckbuilderRTS/Assets/Resources/Scripts/Entities/Worker/WorkBasicMatterCommand.cs#L1) [WorkerMatterCommand.cs](https://github.com/Sugarpie269/Deckbuilder_RTS/blob/f9acf6fb83b0d1b00a84f4d92c95ab980b589725/DeckbuilderRTS/Assets/Resources/Scripts/Entities/Worker/WorkMatterCommand.cs#L1) [WorkerEnergyCommand.cs](https://github.com/Sugarpie269/Deckbuilder_RTS/blob/f9acf6fb83b0d1b00a84f4d92c95ab980b589725/DeckbuilderRTS/Assets/Resources/Scripts/Entities/Worker/WorkEnergyCommand.cs#L1) and [WorkerManaCommand.cs](https://github.com/Sugarpie269/Deckbuilder_RTS/blob/f9acf6fb83b0d1b00a84f4d92c95ab980b589725/DeckbuilderRTS/Assets/Resources/Scripts/Entities/Worker/WorkManaCommand.cs#L1)

+The [BossController.cs](https://github.com/Sugarpie269/Deckbuilder_RTS/blob/f9acf6fb83b0d1b00a84f4d92c95ab980b589725/DeckbuilderRTS/Assets/Resources/Scripts/Entities/Enemies/BossController.cs#L1) was also primarily written by me, with Amy writing the logic for its basic projectile shoot command.

+The [FireballController.cs](https://github.com/Sugarpie269/Deckbuilder_RTS/blob/f9acf6fb83b0d1b00a84f4d92c95ab980b589725/DeckbuilderRTS/Assets/Resources/Scripts/Cards/Cards%20Casting%20Logic/FireballController.cs#L1) and [FireballCard.cs](https://github.com/Sugarpie269/Deckbuilder_RTS/blob/f9acf6fb83b0d1b00a84f4d92c95ab980b589725/DeckbuilderRTS/Assets/Resources/Scripts/Cards/FireballCard.cs#L1) were almost completely my work.
+Their logic was commonly reused by myself and the others to make the other cards and projectiles functional.

 **Liam:** I'm not quite sure what category these contributions fall under, so I'm listing them here.